 Ordinary citizens making a difference to end of life care in their wider community

-End of Life Doulas
+End of Life Companions and Doulas

 End of Life Doula UK gives practical on-going support and mentoring to Doulas as they begin to practice, as well as managing referrals and requests for Doula support.
 Full details can be found on their website https://eol-doula.uk/why-come-to-end-of-life-doula-uk/